EdenKupe/anarchysf/pages/k/000700 Margaret Killjoy.md

 _The Lamb Will Slaughter the Lion_ is also more a  gothic fantasy novella, but anarchists and anarchism are central to the story.

 _We Won't Be Here Tomorrow_ is Killjoy's first short story collection, mostly gothic/horror, but some sf, and some anarchist interest.
+The book was reviewed by Robert Knox in _Fifth Estate_ #412, Fall 2022, who found it rather a mixed bag, but overall "promising."